 Tell us where in Brighton you would like to live, when you wish to move in and how many of you will be sharing the house.
 We have houses with 4 to 10 bedrooms.
 Most have a living area plus kitchen and an outside space.
-We will show you personally chosen properties that we know will meet your requirements.
+We will show you personally chosen properties that we feel will meet your requirements.

 How to secure your home:

 Once you’ve found your home each person in your group will need to put down a reservation fee at which point you will have reserved the house.
 These fees are non-refundable should you change your mind about the property.

 However, when you sign the Tenancy Agreement the reservation fee will become part of your deposit and as such refundable at the end of the tenancy after any deductions for repairs/cleaning/rent arrears.

 We use StuRents online tenancy scheme meaning that everything can be filled out individually online.
 Once you have paid your Reservation Fee you will be provided with a Tenancy Agreement and Guarantor Form via StuRents.
 You will have two weeks to complete this and four weeks to pay your deposit.

 You will be sent a Tenancy Agreement and Guarantor Form via StuRents and you will have 2 weeks to complete this but we strongly urge you to complete this as soon as possible.

 You will also receive a separate email from our accounts department with a Direct Debit Form and an explanation about the rent collection process.
 The Direct Debit Form will need to be returned within 1 week.

 If the paperwork and payments are not organised by the deadline provided we may choose to not accept you as a tenant.